About Me

 A few personal notes….

-Originally from Montreal (Canada), I have lived in Charlotte since 2016.
-My adult kids and I became US citizens this year.
-On the weekends I like to explore areas around the Blue Ridge Mountains, hiking the trails and visiting the mountain towns (Blowing Rock is a favorite!).
 I have recently taken up paddle boarding in the waterways around Charlotte in search of some respite from the North Carolina summer heat.
 My Labradoodle, Lexie, enjoys the water as well.
-This winter, my son and I travelled a bit further afield, hiking in Sedona and the Grand Canyon — I tried my best to keep up with him on the trails.
+Last winter, my son and I travelled a bit further afield, hiking in Sedona and the Grand Canyon — I tried my best to keep up with him on the trails.

-I love reading and you can often find me with a book in hand.
 Feel free to explore my blog on a few of my favorite reads.

 Testimonials